Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Hirzebruch's ball quotient

 \begin{pf} Notice that the general fiber $F$ of the map $M \to E$ is a reduced $3$-punctured elliptic curve.
 Indeed, $F$ intersects each $C_\al$ exactly once for $\al \in \{0, 1, \zeta\}$.
 The only fiber not of this type is the fiber above $0$, which is a $4$-punctured $\bbP^1$, namely the intersection of $M$ with the exceptional divisor $D$ of the blowup $\wt{S} \to S$.
 See Figure \ref{fig:FirstFibration}.
 This satisfies the assumptions of Lemma \ref{lem:Nori} with $X = M$ and $Y = E$, so there is an exact sequence

 In particular, $\pi_1(F)$ maps onto $\ker(\psi)$.
 Since $\pi_1(F)$ is finitely generated, the proposition follows.

 \end{pf}

-Choosing the $\del_j$ to be compatible with a family of homomorphisms $P_{j + 1} \to P_j$, the $\{A_j\}$ form a tower of coverings, which proves the first part of Theorem \ref{thm:MainCusped}.
-The associated lattices in $\PU(2, 1)$ are neat and arithmetic.
-Note that the $A_j$ all have $L^2$ first betti number exactly $4$.
+Choosing the $\del_j = \rho_j(v_1)$ to be compatible with a family of homomorphisms $P_{j + 1} \to P_j$, the $\{A_j\}$ form a tower of coverings, which proves the first part of Theorem \ref{thm:MainCusped}, and the associated lattices in $\PU(2, 1)$ are arithmetic.
 The above also proves Theorem \ref{thm:fgkernel}.

 \begin{pf}[Proof of Theorem \ref{thm:fgkernel}] Combine Proposition \ref{prop:Hirzebruchfgkernel} with Lemma \ref{lem:fgkernel}. \end{pf}